binance/binance-api-postman/README.md

     <p align="center"><img src="https://raw.githubusercontent.com/binance-exchange/binance-api-postman/assets/postman/4.png" alt="Screenshot of Postman for Mac, showing how imported environments can be selected from a dropdown ."/></p>

 ## Guide for using the Binance API with Postman
+A guide to using the Binance Spot API Postman Collections can be found here:

 https://academy.binance.com/economics/binance-api-series-pt-1-spot-trading-with-postman